threatexpress/threatexpress/docs/redteaming/redteaming.md

 ## Threat Gets a Vote

 Dig deeper in the need for the threat perspective here.
-[Threat Gets a Vote - Applying a Threat Based Approach to Security Testing](/blogs/2018/threat-gets-a-vote-applying-a-threat-based-approach-to-security-testing)
+[Threat Gets a Vote - Applying a Threat-Based Approach to Security Testing](/blogs/2018/threat-gets-a-vote-applying-a-threat-based-approach-to-security-testing)

 ![](/img/threat_gets_a_vote.png)